sanketpadhyal/EduLiner/README.md

-# ✨ EduLiner - AI Powered Photo Editor for Students
+# ✨ EduLiner - Photo Editor

 Welcome to **EduLiner** — a beautifully designed, student-friendly photo editor that brings advanced features with a simple and animated interface.
 Perfect for students, creators, and anyone who wants quick, clean, and modern photo editing right from the browser!